 - On the next page select the ESP32 toolchain (if you haven’t installed it yet, VisualGDB can get it automatically) and click “Clone an SDK release from Github”:

 - Select “ESP-ADF (audio)” as the SDK type and pick the latest stable release.
-Then click “OK” to import the SDK into VisualGDB:WARNING: ESP-IDF 1.0 is not compatible with GCC 8.2.0.
+Then click “OK” to import the SDK into VisualGDB:WARNING: ESP-ADF 1.0 and 2.0 are not compatible with GCC 8.2.0.
 Ensure you are using the GCC 5.2.0 toolchain instead.

 - Once VisualGDB finishes checking out ESP-ADF, ensure it is selected in the “SDK Checkout” field and click “Next”: